CANONS ECCLESIASTICAL OF THE APOSTOLIC EPISCOPAL CHURCH

 c.
 The Primate and Presiding Bishop of the Apostolic Episcopal Church is constituted a corporation sole with perpetual succession in the State of Hawaii, with file number 314114 D9.

 c.
-The Western Orthodox University is defined as an integrated auxiliary of the Apostolic Episcopal Church, being its seminary.
+The Western Orthodox University and European-American University and Theological Seminary, Florida, USA, are defined as integrated auxiliaries of the Apostolic Episcopal Church, constituting its seminary and educational outreach.

 d.
 Over the years, the Church has expanded its activities from its origins in New York to other states in the United States and where this is the case, the authorities in those states may be authorized by Metropolitan Synod to form such corporations and other entities as are necessary for the conduct and good order of the affairs of the Church, without prejudice to the Church’s parent organization and its integrated auxiliaries.